-Meanwhile, the war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated at Stalingrad (now Volgograd).
+Meanwhile, the war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated by Soviet forces at Stalingrad (now Volgograd).
 By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.

 The Western Allies take Africa in 1943, land in Sicily and Italy, and prepare for the D-Day landings on the Normandy beaches in France on 6 June 1944 and the invasion of Germany six months later.
 Soviet troops, meanwhile, advance from the east.

 1944 - Wiesenthal is recaptured on 13 June and sent back to the Janowska concentration camp.
 However, in the face of the advancing Soviet forces, the camp is abandoned in August and a group of 34 prisoners, including Wiesenthal, transported west by the camp's guards.
 Over the following months, the group travels over 1,300 km from concentration camp to concentration camp before stopping at the Mauthausen camp, 20 km southeast of Linz in upper Austria, in February 1945.

 1945 - By April an Allied victory in Europe is certain.
 On 7 May Germany surrenders.

 Nazi war criminals now rush to conceal their crimes or hide their identities.
 Many seek refuge overseas, fleeing to South America and other destinations.
 Some are assisted by the Catholic Church, using operatives within the Vatican and a "rat run" through Rome to escape Europe.